 Do you know what it means to love mercy?
-Someone said that if you love mercy, you'll pray every morning, for a solid week, that God would give you an opportunity that day to be merciful.
+Someone said that if you love mercy, you will pray every morning, for a solid week, that God would give you an opportunity that day to be merciful.
 Now if you do pray that, I suggest you fasten your seat belt.
-People will probably treat you so badly that you have the option of showing them judgment or mercy.
+People will treat you so poorly that you have the option of showing them judgment or mercy.
 But that would give you great opportunity to grow in being merciful.
-God absolutely loves to show mercy.
-Aren't you glad for the mercy he's shown you?
+God loves mercy.
+Aren't you glad?

-Mt.
-12:7 [Jesus speaking to some Pharisees] If you had known what these words mean, 'I desire mercy, not sacrifice,' you would not have condemned the innocent.

-Eph.
-2:4 But because of his great love for us, God, who is rich in mercy,
+- Mt.
+12:7 [Jesus speaking to some Pharisees] If you had known what these words mean, 'I desire mercy, not sacrifice,' you would not have condemned the innocent. - Eph.
+2:4 But because of his great love for us, God, who is rich in mercy...